firecmsco/firecms/website/docs/collections/entity_actions.md

 });
 ```

 #### EntityAction

 * `name`: Name of the action
+* `key`?: Key of the action.
+You only need to provide this if you want to
+  override the default actions.
+  The default actions are:
+    - edit
+    - delete
+    - copy
 * `icon`?: React.ReactElement Icon of the action
 * `onClick`: (props: EntityActionClickProps) => Promise
   Function to be called when the action is clicked
 * `collapsed`?: boolean Show this action collapsed in the menu of the collection view.
 Defaults to true.
-If false, the action will be shown in the menu
+If false, the
+  action will be shown in the menu
 * `includeInForm`?: boolean Show this action in the form, defaults to true
 * `disabled`?: boolean Disable this action, defaults to false

 #### EntityActionClickProps